cvmfs/doc-cvmfs/cpt-details.rst

    :align: center
    :width: 60%

-   Directory structure useds for the ATLAS repository (simplified).
+   Directory structure used for the ATLAS repository (simplified).

 When a subtree is moved into a nested catalog, its entry directory serves as *transition point* for nested catalogs.
 This directory appears